MartianColonist/POSEIDON/docs/content/opacity_database.rst

 Please address any request for new aerosols to: eem85@cornell.edu.

-Aerosol Directionality + Temperature Dependence Database
+Optional: Aerosol Directionality + Temperature Dependence Database
 ________________

 POSEIDON v1.3.1 includes a database of Mie scattering properties for minerals with their